sanjay-azad/en/docs/medicine.md

 Below are some useful home remedies:

-Fungal infections around lips (makadi blisters)
+Fungal infections around lips
 : Himalaya lip balm

 Constipation
-: Green chutney (with garlic, coriander and chili)
+: Green chutney (with garlic, coriander and chilli)
 : chew the food in mouth, take water after 1 hr of taking food